 Raised timber base installation guide

-Method of construction of the raised timber base
+Method of construction of the Hortons raised timber base

 2) This then dictates where the corner posts are to be concreted into the ground.
-Once the corner holes are dug, the plastic posts can then be offered into the holes, cut off to the correct length (the posts are supplied in long lengths to give flexibility for the lengths required), bolted to each of the timbers it is in contact with (lengths of threaded rod, nuts and washers are supplied with our kits) and concreted in using the quick setting postmix which is also supplied with our kits.
+Once the corner holes are dug, the plastic posts can then be offered into the holes, cut off to the correct length (the posts are supplied in long lengths to give flexibility for the lengths required, we allow a nominal 400mm length per post), bolted to each of the timbers it is in contact with (lengths of threaded rod, nuts and washers are supplied with our kits) and concreted in using the quick setting postmix which is also supplied with our kits.

 3) Further intermediate plastic posts are then fixed onto the outer ring beam in the same manner as the corner posts at no more than 2m spacings.

 4) The position of the internal joists can then be marked around the outer ring beam timbers.
 Joist hangers (supplied with the kit) are then fixed according to the marking out and the internal joists fixed into the joist hangers.

 5) If the span of the internal joists is greater than 3m then intermediate plastic posts are required which are are bolted to the joists in the same manner as the outer ring beam.